JashanKishore/simple-counter/README.md

 # 🧮 SimpleCounter

-A SwiftUI-based simple counter app with a customizable increment value, history log, dark mode support, and more.
+A SwiftUI-based simple counter app with a customisable increment value, history log, dark mode support, and more.
 This project is designed to help understand the basics of SwiftUI, state management, and data persistence using `UserDefaults`.

 ## 📦 Technologies